Extending Risk Management Education to Upper Management

 Finally, there is predictive risk management.
 Imagine that the safety team has a crystal ball and is able to tell management that they will have at least one serious event within two years.
 How is this possible?

-Let's first dispel the notion that if your safety program has matured to the predictive risk management phase, you will never suffer consequences from an event.
+Let's first dispel the notion that if your SMS has matured to the predictive risk management phase, you will never suffer consequences from an event.
 This is pure poppycock and wishful thinking.
 There will always be fires to put out.

 If you don't have fires, somebody is not doing their job.
 Safety management is akin to quality management with the philosophy that there is always room for improvement.